Adults5 MINUTE READ

 What to expect in speech therapy for accent modification

-Depending on your communication goals and care plan, there are a variety of techniques your speech therapist may use to help you modify your accent.
+Depending on your communication goals and care plan, there are a variety of techniques your speech therapist may use to help you change your accent.
 Some of these strategies include:

 • Listening and imitating: Your speech therapist may have you practice repetition of certain sounds or words.